Update from the adult LSD clinical centres on clinical support and homecare (updated 17 April)

 Speak with your closest family members and advocates to ensure they know where information is kept.

-Please be aware that advice is changing daily and it is important that you keep yourselves up to date with the latest government advice.
+Please be aware that advice is changing regularly and it is important that you keep yourselves up to date with the latest government advice.

-Social distancing measures are steps you can take to reduce the social interaction between people.
+Social distancing measures are steps we should all be taking to reduce the social interaction between us.
 This will help reduce the transmission of coronavirus (COVID-19).
+Please use the government website link below for up to date information.
 Please see the government website for up to date information.

-Self-isolation – symptomatic and unwell or someone you live with is symptomatic
+Self-isolation – if you are symptomatic or unwell or someone you live with is symptomatic (with COVID-19)

 Homecare/enzyme replacement therapy (ERT) infusions

-Patients who are not self-isolating, and do not have a person in their household who is required to, may be able to receive their infusions as normal.
-You will be contacted by your clinical centre or homecare provider to discuss this.
+Patients who are not shielding should be able to receive their infusions as normal.
+You will be contacted by your clinical centre or homecare provider, to discuss this.
 If you are concerned about the risks to you or other family members, please discuss this with the homecare company or your clinical centre before the nurse is due to visit.
 Please be advised that they are also receiving a high volume of calls and may not be able to answer you straight away.

-Patients who are self-isolating due to illness thought to be coronavirus related
+Patients who are self-isolating due to illness thought to be COVID-19 related

-If a patient is self-isolating (this includes isolating due to another member of the household presenting with symptoms), nurse visits for ERT infusions are paused for the duration of self-isolation.
-You should inform your treatment centre if you are self-isolating and let them know when you resume infusions.
-Orally administered therapeutic options (such as pain relief for example or fabry specific oral treatments for gaucher and fabry, if applicable) should be considered and discussed with your clinician.
-The clinical centres will keep in contact with self-isolated patients by regular telephone calls, the frequency to be determined by need and staff availability.
+If a patient is self-isolating (this includes isolating due to another member of the household presenting with COVID-19 symptoms), then nurse visits for ERT infusions are paused for the duration of self-isolation.
+You should inform your treatment centre if you are self -isolating and let them know also when you resume infusions.

 Independent ERT users

-For patients, parents or carers who independently give infusions, treatment can continue.
-This page details measures you will need to take in respect of deliveries.
+For patients, parents or carers who independently give infusions, your treatment can continue.
+Please see this website for measures you will need to take in respect of deliveries (this is currently being updated).

 Becoming semi- or fully-independent in giving ERT infusions